 Optionally create RDBMS connections and add existing mainline branches to the destination server

 If you used the same DSNs on both computers for mainline-only databases, the RDBMS connections are automatically added to Surround SCM when the server database is configured and no additional steps are needed.
 If you used different DSNs, you must create RDBMS connections to the mainline-only databases in Surround SCM and add the existing mainline branches to the new server.
-Refer to the Surround SCM User Guide for information about adding RDBMS connections and existing mainline branches.
+Refer to the Surround SCM help for information about adding RDBMS connections and existing mainline branches.